 How Does Music Affect Us?

-The Journal of Positive Psychology conducted a study in 2013 that found that people who listened to upbeat music could improve their moods and boost happiness in just two weeks.
+The Journal of Positive Psychology conducted a study in 2013 that discovered that individuals who listened to music that could be classified as happy and upbeat were able to improve their mood and overall happiness in just a few weeks.

-During the study, participants were instructed to try to improve their mood, but only found success when they listened to the upbeat music of Copland instead of the sadder tunes of Stravinsky.
+Throughout the study, participants were encouraged to try to improve their mood, but they were only able to find success when they listened to happier music.
+The music options that were offered were Copland (upbeat) compared to the gloomier Stravinsky.

 - Better physical health